harindaka/DotnetScriptX/README.md

 | `GetScriptFilePath()`| Returns the current script command file path |
 | `GetScriptFilePath()`| Returns the current script command file path |

-Enjoy!

 ## Docker Support

 You need to have docker installed (doh).
 There are two ways you can run your commands using docker.

-1. Using the bash prompt inside a container (DockerfileBash): `Quick Image Build -> Slow Initial Command Execution -> Fast Subsequent Command Executions`
+1. Using the bash prompt inside a container (DockerfileBash): `Quick Image Build -> Slow Initial Command Execution -> Fast Subsequent Command Executions`.
 This approach is great if you are in development mode and quickly need a bash prompt to test out your changes without building a docker image and running it each time.

-2. Package everything into a self contained docker image: `Slow Image Build -> Super Fast Command Execution`.
+2. Package everything into a self contained docker image (DockerfilePack): `Slow Image Build -> Super Fast Command Execution`.
 This approach is a good fit for production environment where you want to build a docker image containing all your scripts and dependencies and deploy it into docker swarm, etc.

 ###  Using the bash prompt inside a container